-- Robust of US demand
+- Robustness of US demand

-- Overcapacity in China
+- Overcapacity in China in some segments

 - Increase in ethylene production capacity

-Last update : January 2018
+Last update : February 2019